Spontaneity and creativity are the name of the game when it comes to photography.

 This helps them be on the same page with you and visualize what you’re trying to tell them.

 At the photo shoot, sync your shot list to your phone, smart watch, or other small device.

 That way you can always pull it up for reference at a moment’s notice.

 It’s okay to go off script sometimes.
 Yes, we stress the importance of a composed shot list.

-But that doesn’t mean that your creativity has to take a backseat!
+your creativity has to take a backseat!
 Now go out there and take brilliant photographs with your shot lists!